prpole/dissertation/chapters_take_2.md

 ### Chapter IV: The Intergalactic Spatial Fix: Planetarity, Scale, and World(s) Systems

+My final chapter will examine the role of the global imagination in naturalist environmental speculation, taking as its central text Frank Norris's unfinished *Epic of the Wheat* (*The Octopus* and *The Pit*) to ask how the rise of the global economy gives rise to speculation as a mode of ecological thinking.
+In Norris's case, the semi-mystical, semi-sentient character of "The Wheat" is a narrative mechanism that makes it possible to depict the world ecology,[^ln-world-ecology] an intersection of economic and ecological forces on a global scale.
+In *The Octopus*, The Wheat uses a complex juxtaposition of narrative scales, in which local events and struggles are motivated by global resource networks, to compare the effects of economic and ecological "forces" on human lives.
+Though the action is centered in the San Joaquin Valley in California, the motivating events are all driven by the changing price of wheat according to global distribution schemes.
+At the same time, the novel goes out of its way to examine several different farming techniques as they interact with these global markets---from sustainable crop rotations to more exploitative methods that are compared to mining.
+The result is that the novel's global sense of resource markets has visible effects on local ecologies.
+In *The Pit*, Norris articulates the means by which these markets are manipulated while showing the extent to which commodity futures dematerialize the commodity itself---thereby allowing for unlimited exploitation.
+Across the two novels, The Wheat becomes a mechanism used to depict the dangers this ignorance of the ecological effects of a global market: it embodies natural limitations itself, the very limitations that markets attempt always to exceed.

+I will attempt to position this strain of naturalist thought as a precursor to David Harvey's concept of the "spatial fix" and the recent conversation around the "world ecology" among [] and others.
+In emphasizing the spatial limitations of the planet, Norris echoes Harvey's theory that capital maintains itself by opening new areas of the globe as markets, but that it is an inherently unsustainable strategy; London follows suit to an even greater extent in *The Iron Heel*, in which his protagonist makes a case for a socialist revolution based on very similar principles.
+Similarly, the attempt to incorporate local ecological change and global market behavior into a single theory anticipates the concept of the "world ecology," which is based on very similar principles.

+I will conclude by showing how all of this world-ecological thinking leads directly to narratives of terraformation, represented primarily (but not exclusively) by Kim Stanley Robinson's *Mars Trilogy*---a trilogy to which world systems theory is certainly relevant, as Robinson would have studied it under his graduate advisor Fredric Jameson.
+I will argue that terraformation narratives arise as a response to the crisis fears inherent in world-ecological thought, and that the narrative strategies used to depict vastly different scales persist from literary naturalism to contemporary speculative fiction.

 [^ln-trexler]: I borrow the term "Anthropocene fictions" from Adam
 @trexler_anthropocene_2015's book of the same name (2015).